Muriel Steinbeck: Early life

-She was educated at Newcastle and Sydney Girls High (1926–1930), where taking an interest in acting she often appeared in school plays.
+Steinbeck was educated in Newcastle and at Sydney Girls High (1926–1930), where taking an interest in acting, she often appeared in school plays.
 When the family moved to Sydney she became involved in amateur theatre, appearing in plays, particularly Shakespeare, such as The Merchant of Venice and A Midsummer Night's Dream and becoming renowned for her performances in comedy and drama.